PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Lepton Masses

-where $\rho={h_{N\chi 1}}/{h_{N\chi 2}}$.
-The matrix $m_{\mathrm{light}}$ has zero determinant for every possible choice of $M_{D}$ and $M_{M}$ since $m_{D}$ has null determinant, obtaining at least, one massless neutrino.
-Then, the diagonalization procedure comes from its singular value decomposition, providing a diagonal form whose entries are the positive square roots of the matrix $m_{light}m_{light}^{\dagger}$.
-From the characteristic polynomial for $m_{light}m_{light}^{\dagger}$ we can get an expression for the squared mass eigenvalues.
+Besides, the matrix $m_{\mathrm{light}}$ has null determinant for every possible choice of $M_{D}$ and $M_{M}$ since $m_{D}$ has a row full of zeros, obtaining one massless neutrino.
+From the characteristic polynomial for $m_{light}m_{light}^{\dagger}$ we can get an expression for the squared mass eigenvalues:

 where